Covid-19 Employer Frequently Asked Questions

 Where can I find more information regarding the coronavirus (COVID-19) vaccine?
 You can find more information in our Member FAQs, on the KDHE website and the CDC website.
 Administrative Service Only (ASO) groups can choose to waive or not waive member cost share.
 Please check your plan to see which applies to you. *BCBSKS members: Please check your contract for this benefit.
 Not all plans include telemedicine coverage.

 Online Option for Premium PaymentAm I able to pay our group's monthly premium online?
 Can I use a credit card?
-We are now offering online, one-time payments for group health and dental premiums, and have decided to continue the practice and accept credit card payments until the end of the declared public health emergency or December 31, 2021, whichever comes first.
+During the pandemic, we began offering online, one-time payments for group health and dental premiums, and have decided to continue the practice and accept credit card payments indefinitely.
 Two ways to make a secure payment:

 - Use our Direct Link to Payment to pay your premium.